-SAE International/GM AutoDrive Challenge Earns AutoSens Education and Development Award
+SAE International/GM AutoDrive Challenge Earns AutoSens Award

 AutoDrive Challenge™, a three-year autonomous design competition organized by SAE International and General Motors (GM), has won the AutoSens– Best Outreach Project award.
 AutoSens made the announcement on Tuesday, Sept.
 20 during its AutoWorld conference in Brussels, Belgium.